mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

 The main gaps were due to a lack of software stacks that fully support and optimize for the relevant models.
 There are two factors in the ecosystem that starts to bring changes to the picture:

-- AMD is trying to catching up with investments in the ROCm stack.
+- AMD is trying to catch up with investments in the ROCm stack.
 - Emerging technologies like machine learning compilation helps to reduce overall cost of more universal software support across backends.